Introduction to Literary Studies CLIL 1 3301-L1ILS-CLIL1

 The first part of this two-semester course is a compulsory requirement for first-year English Studies students.

-The course aims to familiarise students with key literary terminology, language tools, and rhetorical frameworks essential for conducting a critical analysis of literary and cultural texts.
-Focused on poetry, drama and performance, narrative fiction, and adaptation studies, it includes a practical guide on writing critical essays, as well as theatre and screen adaptation reviews.
-Topics covered include interpreting essay questions, essay and paragraph structure, and academic writing style.
+The course aims to familiarise students with key literary terminology, language tools, and rhetorical frameworks essential for the critical analysis of literary and cultural texts.
+Focused on poetry, drama and performance, narrative fiction, and adaptation studies, it includes practical guidance on writing critical essays as well as theatre and screen adaptation reviews.
+Topics covered include interpreting essay questions, structuring essays and paragraphs, and developing an academic writing style.
 The course also provides extensive practice in using spoken and written English for academic purposes.

-Overall, the course serves as an introduction to the scholarly methods required for the academic study of literature.
-It aims to equip students with foundational terminology for critically approaching literary texts and to introduce essential frameworks that will support their engagement with more advanced courses in the future.
+Overall, the course introduces students to the scholarly methods required for the academic study of literature.
+It equips them with foundational terminology for critically approaching literary texts and introduces essential frameworks that will support their engagement with more advanced courses in the future.
 The course is divided into three broad sections: poetry, drama, and narrative genres.

-In the poetry section, students are introduced to the principles of scansion and meter, along with essential poetic devices and genres that facilitate the analysis of a wide range of poetic forms (e. g. the sonnet).
-Selected poems are discussed to provide opportunities for developing analytical skills.
+In the poetry section, students are introduced to the principles of scansion and meter, along with essential poetic devices and genres that support the analysis of a wide range of poetic forms (e.g., the sonnet).
+Selected poems are discussed to develop analytical skills.

-The drama section begins with an in-depth exploration of Aristotle's "Poetics."
-The primary objective is to supplement the introduction to Elizabethan theatre covered in the History of English Literature course.
-This section delves into the cultural and social background of sixteenth-century theatre, analysing a selected Elizabethan play and its theatrical/movie adaptations.
+The drama section begins with an in-depth exploration of Aristotle’s "Poetics."
+Its primary objective is to supplement the introduction to Elizabethan theatre covered in the History of English Literature course.
+This section examines the cultural and social background of sixteenth-century theatre and includes the analysis of a selected Elizabethan play and its theatrical or film adaptations.

-Finally, students are introduced to basic terminology and analytical procedures in narratology.
+Finally, the narrative section introduces students to basic terminology and analytical procedures in narratology.
 Selected narrative texts are examined to apply the acquired knowledge in practice.
 Throughout the course, students also explore screen and/or theatrical adaptations of selected dramatic and prose texts.

 Type of course